oauth2-proxy/oauth2-proxy/docs/2_auth.md

 To allow logins by usernames even if they do not belong to the specified org and team or collaborators, separated by a comma

-    -github-user="": allow logins by username, separated by a comma
+    -github-users="": allow logins by username, separated by a comma

 If you are using GitHub enterprise, make sure you set the following to the appropriate url: